lokriet/iNitiative-react/README.md

 # iNitiative-react

-This is an encounter tracking application for Duntions & Dragons game masters.

-It allows to create characters/monsters, keep track of their attributes during an encounter and create an interactive map.
+A friend of mine, Duntions & Dragons game master, was using excel tables to keep track of her games.
+So I made this app to make her life easier.
+It even has an interactive map with auto-generated grid and area effects tracker (yay).

 Visit https://initiative-react.firebaseapp.com/ for production version of the project.

 # Technology stack
 React, Redux, Formik